Top Row: Jessica Hendry Nelson, Sage Klein, Amya Hankton, Gwen Hall, Jenna Massey, Matt Schroeder, J.A. Holm

 Lead Nonfiction Editor

-Jesse Lacy, lead nonfiction editor, is a second-year MFA student in nonfiction and fiction at Virginia Commonwealth University.
+Jesse Lacy, lead nonfiction editor, is a second-year MFA candidate in nonfiction and fiction at Virginia Commonwealth University.
 They are a writer from the Shenandoah Valley currently residing in Richmond, Virginia.
 You can read their lyric essay, “Roadmarks,” in Roxane Gay’s emerging writers series at The Audacity.

 Megan McDermott